fyxx10/DataScience_Portfolio/README.md

 * Built appropriate machine learning models (linear multiple regression, lasso regression, random forest regressor) and optimized using the GridsearchCV to reach the best model.

-### please click on the link below for a PowerPoint Overview Presentation of the Project.
+### please click on the link below to access and download a short PowerPoint Overview Presentation of the Project.
 [PowerPoint Link](https://github.com/fyxx10/DataScience_Portfolio/blob/main/SalaryEstimator_overview.pptx)

 ### please click on the link below to access codes and resources used in the Project.